DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Publish-APIs/README.md

 In this exercise, you learned:

-* how API keys can be used as an application identifier, or client credential.
+* How API keys can be used as an application identifier, or client credential.

-* how APIs can be packaged into API Products.
+* How APIs can be packaged into API Products.

-* the purpose and function of the Apigee Edge  developer portal
+* The purpose and function of the Apigee Edge  developer portal

-* how developers are onboarded and how developer applications are registered.
+* How developers are onboarded and how developer applications are registered.

-* how to publish API documentation to the developer portal
+* How to publish API documentation to the developer portal

 * How the interactive documentation called "Smartdocs" works